Strawberry pretzel salad is a three layered dessert that consists of a pretzel crust, a no-bake cheesecake filling, and a strawberry jello topping.

 *The lemon juice and zest is optional and is not called for in most versions of this recipe.
 I find that it really brings out the brightness of the strawberry topping.

-*My biggest tips for making sure the crust does not get soggy is to make sure it is completely cooled before adding the cream cheese layer and do not leave it out of the refrigerator.
+TIP: My biggest tip for making sure the crust does not become soggy is to make sure it is completely cooled before adding the cream cheese layer and do not leave it out of the refrigerator.

 Recommended Products